 For a very long time, I thought my issues with my gender identity stemmed from sexism, with women being typically portrayed as liking some things which I didn’t, and disliking things which I did.
 However, while sexism remains rampant, these stereotypes are breaking down, and it still didn’t feel right being referred to as a woman.

-To be gender fluid means that essentially, my gender identity goes from more feminine to more masculine, sometimes falling in the centre (agender).
+My experience of gender could most closely be described as bi-gender or perhaps gender fluid; essentially my gender goes from more feminine to more masculine, often falling in the centre.
 This differs from gender flux, which is when a particular gender identity is felt more or less strongly, and indeed some people are a combination of both gender fluid and flux (referred to as fluid-flux).
-Since I tend to feel gender identities that range across the spectrum quite strongly, I’m gender fluid.
+Since I tend to feel gender identities that range across the spectrum quite strongly, but most of the time feel both feminine an masculine at the same time, bi-gender would be the most accurate of the specific labels, (although I still prefer just non-binary).
 Some days I want to wear dresses and heels and be as feminine as you could imagine, and other days I want to wear clothes from the men’s section.
 The rest of the time I put on clothes that, if you didn’t look at the label, could easily be from any section.

 Will I change my pronouns?
 Kinda.
 I like they, but she, he, or oi you are fine by me too.